pliyosan/app-insights-writer/README.md

 # notify-deployment-appinsights

-This tool will notify that you have made a deployment to application insights.
+This console app will notify that you have made a deployment to application insights.
-It's intended to work in your pipeline as a container, and in a central application insights where you can easily query and correlate all your deployments.
+It's intended to run in your pipeline as a docker container where you can set environment variables at will, aimed for a central application insights where you can query and correlate all your deployments.

-It will read values from your Environment Variables.
+It will read values from your Environment Variables, so it relies on `Environment.GetEnvironmentVariable(key)` from `System`.

 # Environment Variables you'll need: